tgrall/tgrall-old.github.io/source/_posts/2020-01-02-how-to-use-ssl-slash-tls-with-redis-enterprise.markdown

 Prerequisites:

-* A Redis Enterprise 5.4.x database, *(my database is protected by the password `secretdb01`, and listening on port `12000`)*
+* A Redis Enterprise 5.4.x database, (my database is protected by the password `secretdb01`, and listening on port `12000`)
-* `redis-cli` to run basis commands
+* `redis-cli` to run basic commands
-* Python, Node and Java installed if you want to test various languages.
+* Python, Node, and Java installed if you want to test various languages.

 **Simple  Test**